-\ The Franklin Knighting Ceremony is to be now in June after SOL Testing.
+The Franklin Knighting Ceremony will take place now on 31 May this is the latest change due to changes in the current situation and military staff schedule.
 More to follow with the date on how we shall execute.

-\ The Military Awards Ceremony for all high school cadets will now take place on 6 June 2022 at 1400 in the auditorium.
-Proper uniform is required.
+The Military Awards Ceremony will take place on 31 May 2022 at 1400.
 More to follow as we continue to monitor current COVID Protocols.

-\ JCLC will be held this year at Virginia Polytechnic Institute and State University, (VA Tech), from 26 - 30 June 2022.
+JCLC will be held this year at Virginia Polytechnic Institute and State University, (VA Tech), from 26 - 30 June 2022.
 The objectives of the JROTC Cadet Leadership Challenge (JCLC) are: To provide a safe, healthy, and fun training environment that is both physically and mentally challenging.
 To provide hands-on training designed to develop leadership, discipline, teamwork, and self-confidence.
 We have extended this camp to also include STEAM activities and at the end of camp have a project display.
 This is open to all cadets from 8-11 grades.
 More data is forthcoming, as the camp is currently being redesigned.

-\ TEACHER VOLUNTEERS WANTED for our JCLC Camp coming up in June.
+TEACHER VOLUNTEERS WANTED for our JCLC Camp coming up in June.
 The Dates are 26-30 June.
 The Army will pay room and board and you will receive a stipend of \$750.00 for that week.
 You will be co-teaching subjects to over 386 cadets from across several states.
 It is a lot of fun and excitement just ask MAJ Paschall, MAJ Taylor, and CPT Nunez.
 Attached is the link to a video created at camp.
 If you have further questions, please do not hesitate to reach out to those individuals or me.
 Come join the EXCITEMENT!!!

-Link: https://mail.google.com/mail/u/0/#search/video+/QgrcJHshZXxmKzkvBKlzrtGCkQx hTvCvhmQ?projector=1
+Link: https://mail.google.com/mail/u/0/#search/video+/QgrcJHshZXxmKzkvBKlzrtGCkQxhTvCvhmQ?projector=1